 Prince George’s County DUI Lawyer

 Prosecutors and judges in Prince George’s County handle DUI charges very seriously.
 A DUI is probably the single highest transportation article crime that you can be convicted of.
-Considering that the maximum penalty for a first time DUI is a year in jail and a thousand dollar fine; which is the highest of all first time offenses, the state’s attorney is absolutely going to do his or her best to get a conviction.
+Considering that the maximum penalty for a first time DUI is a year in jail and a thousand dollar fine; which is the highest of all first-time offenses, the state’s attorney is absolutely going to do his or her best to get a conviction.

-DUI Charges In Prince George’s County
+DUI Charges In Prince George’s

 Prince George’s County has two district courts.
 Depending on which side of the county you are cited in, that location would determine which of the two district courts you would go to.
 One District Court is located in Hyattsville, and the other is in Upper Marlboro.
 The location where the incident occurred and the citations were issued will determine which of the two district courts that your case would then be handled in.
-If you are unsure, a Prince George’s DUI lawyer can advise you on where your case will be held.
+If you are unsure, a PG County DUI lawyer can advise you on where your case will be held.

-A first time DUI offense is generally handled in a manner that’s a little bit more lenient than a second or third repeat offense.
-This is because first time offenses can happen to almost anyone.
+A first-time DUI offense is generally handled in a manner that’s a little bit more lenient than a second or third repeat offense.
+This is because first-time offenses can happen to almost anyone.
 We all see alcohol in our everyday life, and judges have come to that understanding that it is incredibly prevalent.